Where to Stay in Chicago First Time: Best Areas

 Meanwhile, the plaza boasts a range of modern sculptures and installations.
 Visitors looking to indulge in the historical vibe can also enjoy a horse-drawn carriage ride around it.

-If you love beautiful architecture and want to see, even more, you should head to the south end of Magnificent Mile, where you will find The Wrigley Building, Tribune Tower, and the Du Sable Bridge.
+If you love beautiful architecture and want to see, even more, you should head to the south end of Magnificent Mile, where you will find Wrigley Building, Tribune Tower, and Du Sable Bridge.

 The Wrigley Building was built in 1924 and has been a centerpiece of Chicago’s architectural heritage ever since.
 The ornate building straddles an arched promenade lined with chic cafes and restaurants spilling onto the street.
 Its most striking feature is its 425ft clocktower.